dward2/BME547/Resources/tkinter_multiple_windows.md

      hold an instance of the `SecondWindow` class.
 This variable will be the reference for the second window.
-It needs to be defined in the main body of the `main_window` function so that, later on, we have access to this variable in all of the subfunctions.
+It needs to be defined in the main body of the `main_window` function so that, later on, we have access to this variable in all of the sub-functions.

   * ```python
     def open_window_cmd():